ericholscher/ericholscher.com/site/blog/2016/jul/25/integrating-jinja-rst-sphinx.rst

 -------------

 Most of the power of Sphinx comes from the ability to plug into any part of the documentation building process.
-Sphinx has an exhaustive list of :ref:`sphinx:events`, which I recommend reading up on.
+Sphinx has an exhaustive list of `Sphinx events <https://www.sphinx-doc.org/en/master/extdev/event_callbacks.html>`_, which I recommend reading up on.
 This extension will use the ``source-read`` hook, which fires when the actual RST file is read from the disk.